 The ML Restructuring Subordinate Mortgage Loans and certain of the mortgage loans underlying the 2014 Series B Participant Interest and the 2018 Series B Participant Interest are secured by subordinate mortgage liens on their respective Developments.
 The majority of the other outstanding Mortgage Loans under the Program are secured by first mortgage liens on their respective Developments.
 As further security, as of April 30, 2025, approximately 59% of the aggregate outstanding balance of the Permanent Mortgage Loans and 75% of the aggregate outstanding balance of the Construction Mortgage Loans were subject to Supplemental Security.
-The balance of the Mortgage Loans are not secured by Supplemental Security, the related mortgage liens would likely be the sole security for repayment (see "Certain Factors Affecting the Mortgage Loans-New York Foreclosure Procedures and Bankruptcy-New York Foreclosure Procedures" below).
+The balance of the Mortgage Loans are not secured by Supplemental Security.
+In the event of a default on the Mortgage Loans that are not secured by Supplemental Security, the related mortgage liens would likely be the sole security for repayment (see "Certain Factors Affecting the Mortgage Loans-New York Foreclosure Procedures and Bankruptcy-New York Foreclosure Procedures" below).
 The information in this paragraph with respect to Supplemental Security excludes information relating to the mortgage loans underlying the ML Restructuring Subordinate Mortgage Loans.